Jacobs Aircraft Engines

-The Jacobs Model L-4, which received Approved Type Certificate No. 121 on 27 Feb 1934, incorporated many features of earlier Jacobs engines.
-The R-755 series military designations were built in profusion during WWII, powering numerous training and light transport aircraft.
-Displacing 754.8 in³, the original L-4 had a bore of 5.250", a stroke of 5.000", and a compression ratio of 5.375:1.
-When initially certified and weighed 505 lb, it had a normal rating of 225 hp (245 takeoff hp) at 2,000 rpm on 73 octane gasoline, but its output grew to 350 hp at 2,500 rpm in the R-755E.
+The Jacobs Model L-4 (Military R-755) , which received Approved Type Certificate No. 121 on 27 Feb 1934, incorporated many features of earlier Jacobs engines.
+It was the predecessor of R-755-series military engines that were built in profusion during WWII to power numerous training and light transport aircraft.
+Displacing 754.8 in³, the L-4 had a 5.250" bore, 5.000" stroke, and a 5.375:1 compression ratio.
+The L-4 had a takeoff rating of 245 hp at 2,200 rpm, normal rating of 225 hp at 2,000 rpm, and a cruise rating of 177 hp at 1,900 rpm on 73 octane gasoline.
+Its takeoff rating grew to 350 hp at 2,500 rpm in the postwar R-755E.

 Model L-4 cylinder heads, with integral rocker boxes, were heat-treated aluminum alloy castings into which forged steel cylinder barrels were screwed and shrunk.
 Intake valves were of stainless steel and exhaust valves were of chrome-nickel steel with sodium-filled hollow stems.
 Aluminum bronze was used for valve seats.
-Valves were actuated by a cam ring with three intake and three exhaust lobes.
-It ran at 1/6 crankshaft speed.
+Valves were actuated by a cam ring with three intake and three exhaust lobes that ran at 1/6 crankshaft speed.

 The two-piece crankshaft captured a one-piece master rod with six articulated rod.
 The crankshaft, master rod, and wrist pins were of alloy steel, but the articulated rods were aluminum alloy forgings machined to final dimensions by diamond boring, eliminating the need for bushings.